Arcanorum/rogueworld/DEPLOYMENT.md

 `rm -rf server/package-lock.json`

+Or as a single command:

+`rm -rf node_modules/ package-lock.json server/node_modules/ server/package-lock.json client/node_modules/ client/package-lock.json`

-And then do a fresh reinstall of the packages.
+And then do a fresh reinstall of the packages:

 `npm i`